hirschan/Dark-Mode-Wikipedia/README.md

 </p>

 # About
-* Suited for the average Wikipedia user and might not be ideal outside of normal activities.
+This Firefox extension is suited for the average Wikipedia user.
+It is specifically adapted for the English Wikipedia domain (en.wikipedia.org) and might not be ideal outside of normal activities.
-* *Specifically adapted for the English Wikipedia domain (en.wikipedia.org).*
 * Supports [quick search](https://github.com/hirschan/Dark-Mode-Wikipedia/issues/18) - highlight text from any website, right-click and search on Wikipedia instantly!
 * If you find any issues, [submit here](https://forms.gle/RTg4FdLmSqCjxgty8) or create a pull request
 * 3,200+ downloads on Firefox (in total)